cwseitz/UNET/README.md

 ```

 As you can see, we set ```arch``` to ```UNetModel``` which is because we want to use the model architecture specified by ```UNET.torch_models.UNetModel```.
 The remaining json keys e.g., ```data_loader```, contain the other objects we need for training, and their associated parameterization.
+Note that we are using ```U2OSDataLoader``` because we want to use the BBBC039 dataset.

 Like everything else, your configuration itself is an object.
 For every new application, you should make a configuration file like this one.
 In the code, we build the configuration using

 ```
 config_path = 'bbbc039.json'